 Professor of Emergency Medicine

 Inaugural Susan P. Baker-Stephen P. Teret Chair in Violence Prevention

-Pamela Keach joined University of California, Davis and the Violence Prevention Research Program in 2014 as a Research Administrator.
+Pamela Keach is a Research Administrator at the University of California, Davis Violence Prevention Research Program.
 Previously, Pam was with UC San Francisco where she was a public health program manager, responsible for the implementation and evaluation of statewide chronic disease prevention programs.
 A recipient of the 2013 Arthritis Foundation, Marilyn Magaram Award for Public Health Leadership, she holds a Master of Science from Golden Gate University, a Bachelor of Arts from California State University, Sacramento, and a certificate in Health Informatics from UC Davis Extension.

-Dr. Shev joined VPRP in 2015 after completing his PhD in Statistics at the University of California, Davis.
+Dr. Shev joined VPRP after completing his Ph.D. in Statistics at the University of California, Davis.
 His research is in machine learning and social network analysis with a focus on ranking and clustering methods.